 Adjustments to federal income or loss you report in column A generally are necessary because of the difference between California and federal law relating to depreciation methods, special credits, NOLs, and accelerated write-offs.
 As a result, the recovery period or the basis you should use to figure California depreciation may be different from the amount used for federal purposes, and you may need to make an adjustment to your farm income or loss.
-For more information about the types of income and adjustments that often require adjustments, see the instructions for Schedule CA (540NR), column B and column C, line 3.
+For more information about the types of income and adjustments that often require adjustments, see the instructions for Part II, Column B and Column C, Section B, line 3.

-Use form FTB 3801, to figure the total adjustment for line 6 if you have:
+Use form FTB 3801 to figure the total adjustment for line 6 if you have: